emilhelgren/feature-driven-trading-of-wind-power-and-hydrogen/README.md

 ### Important general comments

 All string values throughout the code refers to specific filenames or headers in data files that are specific to the data being used.
 The researcher should thus be aware of all occurrences of strings, since the filenames of input data or model results will be dependent on what the researcher has called their files, and in which specific relative paths they are located.
 All code containing paths to data and model results should thus be expected to cause errors if run directly without considering the actual location of the files being referred to.
+The exception to this is the example included in the "evaluation_2020.ipynb" file, which can be run directly after cloning the repository (elaborated in section "Evaluating the models" in the present guide).

-To keep the code base to a manageable size and respect the confidentiality required for some of the data, only a few key results are provided, and none of the data is provided in the repository.
+To keep the code base to a manageable size and respect the confidentiality required for some of the data, only a few key results are provided, and only the final formatted data for 2020 is provided in the repository (meaning only publicly available and self-generated data).
+The original forecasts probided by Siemens Gamesa is thus **not** included in the repository, and all the publicly available source files before data formatting is not included either.
 The code files containing references to specific data or results no longer appearing in the repository thus serves as a reference for how the formatting and testing was performed, and should be modified to the data available for the researcher, and the results produced by the researcher, in order to be usable.

 ### Overview of files